Sun Belt Conference: History

+1970s and 1980s

 The Sun Belt Conference was founded on August 4, 1976, with the University of New Orleans, the University of South Alabama, Georgia State University, Jacksonville University, the University of North Carolina at Charlotte, and the University of South Florida.
 Over the next ten years the conference would add Western Kentucky University, Old Dominion University, the University of Alabama at Birmingham, and Virginia Commonwealth University.
-New Orleans was forced out of the league in 1980 due to its small on-campus gymnasium that the conference did not deem suitable for conference competition.
+New Orleans was forced out of the league in 1980 due to its small on-campus gymnasium that the conference did not deem suitable for conference competition (the conference rejected UNO's offer to play all conference home games at the Louisiana Superdome).
 New Orleans competed as an independent before joining the newly formed American South Conference in 1987.

+1990s

 After the 1990–91 basketball season, all members of the Sun Belt, except Western Kentucky, South Alabama, and Jacksonville, departed for other conferences.
-The Sun Belt, including incoming member in the University of Arkansas at Little Rock, then merged with the American South Conference, made up of Arkansas State University, Louisiana Tech University, the University of Southwestern Louisiana (now the University of Louisiana at Lafayette), the University of Texas–Pan American (now merged into the University of Texas Rio Grande Valley), New Orleans (re-joined), Lamar University, and the University of Central Florida.
+The Sun Belt, including incoming member the University of Arkansas at Little Rock, then merged with the American South Conference, made up of Arkansas State University, Louisiana Tech University, the University of Southwestern Louisiana (now the University of Louisiana at Lafayette), the University of Texas–Pan American (now merged into the University of Texas Rio Grande Valley), New Orleans (re-joined), Lamar University, and the University of Central Florida.
 Although the American South was the larger conference, the merged league retained the Sun Belt name.
 In 1991, the league first began to explore the idea of sponsoring football.

 Central Florida left the league following the 1991–92 academic year due to a dispute over television rights, among other reasons.
 Lamar, Texas–Pan American, and Jacksonville departed at the end of the 1997–98 academic year.
 Florida International University joined the Sun Belt in 1998, and the University of Denver was added in 1999.
 Louisiana Tech departed after the 2000–01 academic year.